AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 to load.
 This directory is never be overridden by an update, making it a good place to store custom plug-ins.

 |GNAThub|'s command line
 ------------------------

 You can specify switches on the command line to tune each execution of the driver.
 Please use :command:`gnathub --help` to see the full list of supported switches.
-Each switch has an argument, specified below.

 :command:`--plugins`
 ^^^^^^^^^^^^^^^^^^^^

-A comma-separated list of plug-in names.
+Expects a comma-separated list of plug-in names as argument.
 This list is used as the initial execution queue of the driver, replacing the list of plug-ins computed from the project attribute :command:`Plugins`.
 However, the project attribute :command:`Plugins_Off` still applies to that list and removes any explicitly disabled plug-ins.

+:command:`--incremental`
+^^^^^^^^^^^^^^^^^^^^^^^^

+Takes no argument.
+Instead of its default behavior, when you specify :command:`--incremental`, |GNAThub| retains any previous database (instead of clearing it).

 :command:`--exec`
 ^^^^^^^^^^^^^^^^^

-A Python file.
-Instead of its default behavior, when you specify :command:`--exec`, |GNAThub| retains any previous database (instead of clearing it) and executes the specified Python file.
+Expects a Python file as argument.
+Executes the specified Python file.
 This allows for post-processing, possibly on the local database, using the exposed Python API.
+Implies :command:`--incremental` (retains any previous database).

 :command:`--jobs`
 ^^^^^^^^^^^^^^^^^

-Maximum number of processes to be executed concurrently.
+Expects the maximum number of processes to be executed concurrently as argument.
 Similar to the :command:`-j` switch passed to :program:`make`. :command:`0` is a special value meaning "as many processes as possible".
 The default is :command:`1`.